Buying To Renovate? Here’s Our Take On Buying In Brisbane’s TOP Growth Suburbs

 When you’re buying to renovate, search for houses that need cosmetic changes only – a lick of paint and a bit of TLC.
 Avoid properties that need major structural changes.

 When you’re dealing with character homes, you could be faced with hidden costs resulting from structural damage caused by termites and pests, repair and replacement of floorboards and external stair treads, faulty wiring, plumbing and more.
 Not to mention the costs and risks associated with lead paint and the removal of asbestos.
-If your building inspection reports a presence of these things you can use it to negotiate the house price and save money which can be put back into the renovations.

 Project delays and cost blow outs are a major risk in the renovation game and are often the result of things you don’t plan for.
 Termite and structural damage is not always visible to the naked eye.